 Pennsylvania Medical Collection Agency Process

-Our first step at settling medical debt is to send a demand letter to the patient.
+Our first step in settling medical debt is to send a demand letter to the patient.
 This is sent via USPS in the form of a physical letter.
-From that moment, patients have 30 days to dispute the debt, though a response is appreciated within ten days.
+Patients have 30 days to dispute the debt from that moment, though a response is appreciated within ten days.

-In that time, we recommend the creditor seriously considering to out for Collection calls service or evaluate filing for a lawsuit before the statute of limitations expires.
-The expiration date does not mean that the creditor cannot still seek payment, but options are greatly limited and the likely hood of receiving a full payment is really low at that point and time.
+In that time, we recommend the creditor seriously consider to out for Collection calls service or evaluate filing for a lawsuit before the statute of limitations expires.
+The expiration date does not mean that the creditor cannot still seek payment, but options are minimal and the likely hood of receiving a full payment is really low at that point and time.

-Professional collection agencies maintain regular contact and even offer services such as skip tracing and bankruptcy screening.
+Professional collection agencies maintain regular contact with patients and even offer skip tracing and bankruptcy screening services.
 If you’re still waiting for your patients to pay their medical expenses, it’s the agency’s job to give them options or to find out why payment has yet to be received.

 Need a Medical Collection Agency in Illinois?
 Contact us